YamamotoDesu/split_payment_app/README.md

 5. **Troubleshooting:**
    - If you encounter issues, refer to the [FlutterFire documentation](https://firebase.flutter.dev/docs/overview) and the [official Firebase setup guide for Flutter](https://firebase.google.com/docs/flutter/setup?platform=ios).

+## Firebase Configuration Files Explained

+### google-services.json (Android)
+- **Location:** `android/app/google-services.json`
+- **Purpose:** This file contains configuration data for your Android app to connect with Firebase services.
+It includes information such as your Firebase project number, project ID, API keys, and app-specific identifiers.
+The file is required for Firebase SDKs to initialize and communicate with your Firebase project on Android devices.
+- **How it's generated:** The file is generated when you register your Android app in the Firebase Console and download the configuration file.
+It should be placed in the `android/app/` directory of your Flutter project.

+### GoogleService-Info.plist (iOS)
+- **Location:** `ios/Runner/GoogleService-Info.plist`
+- **Purpose:** This file contains configuration data for your iOS app to connect with Firebase services.
+It includes your API key, project ID, app ID, and other identifiers required by Firebase SDKs to initialize and communicate with your Firebase project on iOS devices.
+- **How it's generated:** The file is generated when you register your iOS app in the Firebase Console and download the configuration file.
+It should be placed in the `ios/Runner/` directory of your Flutter project.

+> **Note:** Both files are essential for enabling Firebase features in your app.
+Do not share these files publicly, as they contain sensitive project information.